ucabcbo/ARISGAN/README.md

 #### Experiments

 The experiments directory can be created anywhere in your file system.
-It is up to the user to create a multi-level folder structure underneath to organize experiments.
-Each leaf directory can contain one `experiment.json' file, which describes the experiment to be conducted.
+It is up to the user to create a multi-level directory structure underneath to organize experiments.
+Each leaf directory can contain one `experiment.json` file, which describes the experiment to be conducted.
 During training, further directories will automatically be created at this location.

 Further directories in the experiment root directory are: